LautaroParada/variance-test/README.md

 The Variance Ratio test is purely a descriptive tool for examing the stochastic evolution of prices trough time.

-For a thoughtful explanation of the test, please visit the papers in which this test is based:
+For a detailed explanation of the test, please visit the papers in which this test is based:

 - Lo, Andrew W. and MacKinlay, Archie Craig, Stock Market Prices Do Not Follow Random Walks: Evidence from a Simple Specification Test (February 1987).
 NBER Working Paper No. w2168.
 Available at SSRN: [https://ssrn.com/abstract=346975](https://ssrn.com/abstract=346975)